onionj/drf/README.md

 # Blog
-weblog backend created by Django Rest Framework
+blog backend created by Django Rest Framework

 ## Note
 > This is an educational project